Approximate Bayesian Model Selection with the Deviance Statistic: Application

-To quantify and compare the predictive performance of the TBF methods, we have performed a bootstrap cross-validation study using the area under the ROC curve (AUC, measures discrimination), the calibration slope (CS) \citep[measures calibration]{cox1958} and the logarithmic score (LS) (measures both discrimination and calibration) as criteria.
+To quantify and compare the predictive performance of the TBF methods, we have performed a bootstrap cross-validation study.
+To reduce computation time, we have used the best 8000 models based on a stochastic model search, as described in \citet{sabanesbove.held2011a} with 30,000 iterations, instead of exhaustive evaluation of all models.
+We have used the area under the ROC curve (AUC, measures discrimination), the calibration slope (CS) [\citet{cox1958}, measures calibration], and the logarithmic score (LS) (measures both discrimination and calibration) to quantify the predictive performance.
 See \citet{GneitingRaftery2007} for a theoretical and \citet{Steyerberg2009} for a more practical review of methods to validate and compare probabilistic predictions.
 Both AUC and CS are 1 for perfect discrimination and calibration, respectively.
 In practical applications they will be typically smaller than 1.
 The LS is defined as $- \sum_{i=1}^{m} \log\{\hat{\pi}_{i}^{y_{i}}(1 - \hat{\pi}_{i})^{1 - y_{i}}\}/m$, where $\hat{\pi}_{i}$ is the predicted probability of death ($y_i=1$) for the $i$th patient in the validation sample, $i=1,\ldots,m$.
-The LS is negatively oriented, \ie the smaller, the better.
+The LS is negatively oriented, that is, the smaller, the better.

-The apparent performance of the methods, \ie using the original sample both for fitting and predicting, is well-known to be of little value for estimating the predictive performance for new data.
-Therefore we compute the out-of-sample performance of the methods by averaging AUC, CS and LS obtained from fitting the methods to each bootstrap sample (we use 1000) and computing the above scores on the remaining out-of-sample data, not included in the respective bootstrap sample.
-We compare our methods with a more traditional AIC- or BIC-based approach for (Bayesian) model selection and averaging based on posterior model probabilities proportional to $\exp(-\mbox{AIC}_j/2)$ and $\exp(-\mbox{BIC}_j/2)$, respectively, see for example \citet{Claeskens.Hjort2008}.
-In addition, we apply a recently developed method for variable selection in generalized additive models to our setting \citep[section~2.1]{marra.wood2011}.
-The method gives component-wise shrinkage of covariate effects included, similiar to a BMA.
+The apparent performance of the methods using the original sample both for fitting and predicting is well-known to be of little value for estimating the predictive performance for new data.
+Therefore, we compute an estimate of the out-of-sample performance using bootstrap cross-validation.
+For each of 1000 bootstrap samples, we fit the methods and evaluate the above criteria based on the data not included in the bootstrap sample.
+We compare our methods with a more traditional AIC- or BIC-based approach for (Bayesian) model selection and averaging based on posterior model probabilities proportional to $\exp(-\mathrm{AIC}_j/2)$ and $\exp(-\mathrm{BIC}_j/2)$, respectively [see \citet{Claeskens.Hjort2008}], and to the \citet{hu.johnson2009} choice $g = 2 n$.
+In addition, we apply a recently developed method for variable selection in generalized additive models to our setting [\citet{marra.wood2011}, Section~2.1].
+The method gives component-wise shrinkage of covariate effects included, similar to a Bayesian model average (BMA).
 Finally, simple backward selection with AIC or BIC has been included as well as just fitting the full model.